gsacavdm/azure-parity/README.md

 1. Load these files into MongoDB using the mongoimport tool

     >NOTE: At this time only the resourceProvider-* files should be loaded.
-    ><br>They need to be loaded in the following order: Ww, Bf, Mc, Ff
+    ><br>They need to be loaded in the following order: Ww, Ff, Mc, Bf

 1. In MongoDB, run everything in the [mongodb.js file](mongodb.js)